poojakira/mcp-agent-security-gateway/README.md

 ---

-## Claude Desktop Integration
+# Claude Desktop Integration

-I can wrap a downstream MCP server with the stdio proxy:
+For a stdio MCP server, I can place the proxy directly in front of the downstream process.

+Example configuration:

 ```json
 {